artkoder/events-bot-new/docs/FOUR_O_REQUEST.md

 instead of creating duplicates.

 The response must be JSON with the fields listed in `docs/PROMPTS.md`.
 When the text describes multiple events, return an array of such objects.
+Theatre announcements that share one date but list several start times (формулировки вроде «начало в 12:00 и 17:00») must therefore yield several objects that reuse the same date and differ only in `time` and other time-specific fields.
 The prefix "Today is YYYY-MM-DD." helps the model infer the correct year for dates that omit it and lets the model ignore any events scheduled before today.
 When a post is forwarded from a Telegram channel or imported from a VK group,